TMCM-LLC/caption-contest/readme.md

 # caption-contest

 Simple Node/Express API to retrieve and caption photos.
-Users can view a list of photos, then register to register to leave captions on photos.
+Users can view a list of photos, then register to leave captions on photos.

 This app was initialized with express-generator.